tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/机器人客服_intl.md

 #### Edit a pending task
 Click **Edit** on the right to add or modify an answer or synonym in the edit window.
 After the operation is completed, the Q&A pair or synonym will be transferred to **Knowledge Base Management** > **Pending tasks** > **Chitchat conversations** > **To be reviewed** in admin mode and wait for review by an admin.

-## Intelligent Learning
+## Smart Learning
-During actual use, it is necessary to continuously train the bot, delete duplicate and obsoleted knowledge on a regular basis, adjust the way of composing questions appropriately based on real customer questions and add more similar questions to better understand customer intents and improve the efficiency and match rate of knowledge points.
+To better understand customer intention, improve efficiency and knowledge match rate, it is necessary to have smart learning for bots, duplicate and obsoleted knowledge deletion on a regular basis, question modification based on real customer inputs and similar questions adding.

-### Intelligent training
+### Smart training
-You can train the customer service bot to make it smarter and able to match customer questions with answers more accurately.
+You can make customer service bots smarter and more accurate in answering questions by training them.
 Intelligent training is divided into knowledge base conditions and learning conditions:
 - **Knowledge base conditions**: The system will calculate the average similarity of current questions in the knowledge base.
 The higher the average similarity, the smarter the bot.
 Click "Supplement" to add a similar question to trigger bot training.
 - **Learning conditions**: This refers to the learning based on current similar questions, unknown questions and dissatisfaction analysis.
 Click "Supplement" to edit the corresponding module.

 #### Training the bot
-Bot training can be triggered by clicking "Train the bot" under intelligent learning.
+You can train bots by clicking "Train the bot" in smart learning.
-There are six stages in bot training, i.e., primary, elementary, intermediate, improved, advanced and mature, and the number of similar questions is 5/10/20/30/40/50 for the stages respectively.
-To meet a stage goal, you need to add a corresponding number of similar questions for standard questions in the knowledge base.
-When you reach a stage goal and there is no pending content in the learning conditions, you can trigger the training.
+There are six stages in bot training: rudimentary, beginner, intermediate, enhanced, advanced and mature.
+Their numbers of similar questions are 5, 10, 20, 30, 40, and 50 respectively.
+You need to meet similar question numbers and have no pending content to go trigger training.
-After the corresponding bot training conditions are met, only one round of training can be performed.
-If there is no new content added after the training is completed, the training cannot be performed again.
+There will be one training after meeting corresponding bot training condition.
+There will be no training if there is no newly added content.

 ### Learn similar questions
 Similar questions are questions that are of high quality and can be associated with standard questions.
 It is recommended to select "Approve" or "Associate a similar question" for them.
 If there is a mistake, select "Ignore".
 This can improve the ability of machine learning.